gctm808/html/README.md

 Repo is for learning HTML basics.
-Some very light CSS thrown in.
+Some very light CSS sprinkled in here and there.